On the satiability of floating bodies: Abstract

 \section{Abstract}

 The potential energy of a system in stable equilibrium has a minimum value.
 This property is used to derive a formula that is useful in determination of stability of a floating body.
-Analysis shows that a floating body is in stable equilibrium if its center of mass has a minimum height with respect to its related center of buoyancy.
+It is found that a floating body is in stable equilibrium if its center of gravity has a minimum height with respect to its related center of buoyancy.